 When you lease a car, it’s yours to use for a set amount of time as you pay a portion of the car’s value each month.
 That way, you’re only paying for the time you use the car.

 Whether you choose to buy or lease a car, let Berman Auto Group assist you with our trustworthy finance specialists.
-Visit Berman Auto Group or call us at today to discuss your options!
+Visit Berman Auto Group at any of our locations or call your local Berman dealership today to discuss your options!

 |Owning a car can be a great investment.
 If you take care of it, you may not need to buy another car for years, or perhaps be able to sell it for a good price when you opt for something new.
 Because there are no restrictions, you’ll be able to drive as much as you want.
 And you can customize your car with accessories, add-ons, paint and bumper stickers, or aftermarket performance enhancers.||Leasing a car is much cheaper than buying it outright, because you’re only paying a percentage of the total price.
 You won’t have to worry about fetching a good price or finding a buyer for it when you’re done, as the dealership will take it back from you.
 If you like to have the newest gadgets in your car, leasing may be your best bet, as you can regularly upgrade to drive the latest models.
 You may also be able to drive a fancier car than you could normally afford.|

 |The car is yours and only yours.
 You might pay for it with cash, or make payments under a financing plan.
 If you’re financing the car, your lender will require you to meet certain obligations, such as monthly payments or a down payment.
 Otherwise, your car can be repossessed.||The institution through which you are leasing the car retains ownership.
 You’re essentially renting the vehicle.
 Your contract will state you’re using the car for a set amount of time in exchange for a set amount of money.|